diffeo/go-coordinate/README.md

-slightly different from the Python Coordinate API; in particular, an Attempt object records a single worker working on a single work unit, allowing the history of workers and individual work units to be tracked.  `memory` is the in-memory implementation of this API.
-`backend` provides a command-line option to choose a backend.
+slightly different from the Python Coordinate API; in particular, an Attempt object records a single worker working on a single work unit, allowing the history of workers and individual work units to be tracked.  `memory` is the in-memory implementation of this API, and `postgres` uses PostgreSQL.  `backend` provides a command-line option to choose a backend.

 Status
 ------

-(As of 5 Oct 2015)
+(As of 6 Oct 2015)

 The overall system is probably usable for some applications, though I have not done any particular real-world testing yet.